 Contract management

 Job task analysis: With Candace’s help, Victor identified desired performance competencies for the intended audience in each of the four identified topics.
-With respect to contract planning in particular, Candace and Victor researched relevant documents to identify desired competencies in collaboration with Lilly, who is a Subject Matter Expert (SME) in contracts on the FIPT.
+With respect to contract planning in particular, Candace and Victor researched relevant documents to identify desired competencies in collaboration with Lilly, who is a subject matter expert (SME) in contracts on the FIPT.
 The competencies they identified included the following:

 Understand the policies pertaining to types of contracts that may be used in acquisition.